 & Louis Ramos

-Special thanks to Jawk of the Séance Circle and Yurimagination for sounds, Norman Fung for beverage distribution, Isaiah Leyva of Rebel Gallery Tattoo, San Francisco for flash tattoos, Shawn Hernandez for video coverage, to /PRDX/ for generously sharing their space, and lastly, to everyone that experienced the exhibition–none of this would be possible without your support for the arts, culture, and humanities.
+Special thanks to Jawk of the Séance Circle and Yurimagination for sounds, Norman Fung for beverage distribution, Isaiah Leyva of Rebel Gallery Tattoo, San Francisco for flash tattoos, Shawn Hernandez for video coverage, to /PRDX/ for generously sharing their space, and lastly, to everyone that experienced the exhibition.
+This exhibition would not have been possible without your support.

 Photographs Courtesy of Zachary DeCastro: